Telefonica/opengateway-developers-website/v0/gettingstarted/sandbox/whitelist.md

 ---
 title: Sandbox production line whitelist
+category:
+  uri: Getting Started
+content:
+  excerpt: >-
-excerpt: When using the Production mode, get familiar with our Sandbox's whitelist and how it's meant to guard our customer´s privacy.
+    When using the Production mode, get familiar with our Sandbox's whitelist and how it's meant to guard our customer´s privacy.
-category: 680a72d37e7640001804095b
 ---

 ## On privacy